Skip to Content

 There are various types of trusts, each designed to meet specific goals and needs:

 • Testamentary Trusts.
 Testamentary trusts are created through a will and only take effect upon the grantor’s death.
-They can be useful for setting up specific conditions for asset distribution.
+They can be useful for setting up specific conditions for asset distribution, ensuring your wishes are met posthumously with conditions tailored to beneficiaries' circumstances.

 • Charitable Trusts.
 Charitable trusts allow the grantor to support charitable causes while enjoying potential tax benefits.
-These can be structured in various ways to meet philanthropic goals.
+These can be structured in various ways to meet philanthropic goals, incorporating personal values into an estate plan and leaving a lasting impact.

 Benefits of Establishing a Trust